Historian philosopher exploring culture, textiles & our relationship with ourselves,

 Non-fiction

-Currently co-authoring two books on TCKs and CCKs with expected publication dates in 2026 and 2027.
+Currently co-authoring two books on cross-cultural identities with expected publication in 2026 and 2027.

 Books